Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Experimental Results

 \subsection{Face identification}

-The rank-1 face identification accuracies of several CNN models pre-trained on the VGGFace2 dataset~\cite{cao2018vggface2} estimated by random 10-times repeated cross-validation are shown in Table~\ref{tab:lfw}.
+In the first experiment, the conventional protocol of face identification~\cite{savchenko2018granular} was used for the LFW (Labeled Faces in-the-Wild) dataset.
+In particular, $C=596$ subjects who have at least two images in the LFW and at least one video in the YTF (YouTube Faces) database.
+Training set contains exactly one facial image, all other images from LFW were put into the testing set.
+The rank-1 face identification accuracies and their standard deviations of several CNN models pre-trained on the VGGFace2 dataset~\cite{cao2018vggface2} estimated by random 10-times repeated cross-validation are shown in Table~\ref{tab:lfw}.
+The models trained by the proposed pipeline (Fig.~\ref{fig:2}) are marked by italics.

 As one can notice, conventional SENet-based facial descriptor~\cite{cao2018vggface2} is more accurate in this challenging task with only one training image per subject, especially if loosely cropped faces are recognized (Fig.~\ref{fig:1}a,c).
 However, its error rate for faces cropped by face detector without margins (Fig.~\ref{fig:1}b,d) is 0.5\% higher.
-In contrast to this behavior, the accuracy of our descriptors is increased on 1-2\% when detected faces are classified instead of the usage of center crop.
+In contrast to this behavior, the accuracy of the proposed descriptors is increased on 1-2\% when detected faces are classified instead of the usage of center crop.
 As a result, it is expected that the facial regions without background are more meaningful for other facial analytics tasks.